-- Personal Umbrella Policy (PUP): PUP insurance isn’t car insurance in the strictest sense.
+PUP insurance isn’t car insurance in the strictest sense.
 It’s an extra level of broad-based liability protection beyond homeowner and auto policies, and it protects assets of $1 million or more in case of a lawsuit.
-Learn more about personal umbrella coverage.

-- Rental Reimbursement: While your car is being repaired under a claim, rental reimbursement will keep you on the road by covering the cost of a rental car.
+While your car is being repaired under a claim, rental reimbursement will keep you on the road by covering the cost of a rental car.
 There are limits on how much the insurer will pay per day and per claim, but it’s usually enough to cover a rental for the full amount of time your car is in the shop.
-Learn more about rental reimbursement insurance.

-- Emergency Roadside Assistance: This coverage option will provide assistance if you lock yourself out of your car, need a tow or jump start, get a flat tire or run out of gas.
+This coverage option will provide assistance if you lock yourself out of your car, need a tow or jump start, get a flat tire or run out of gas.
 If your car is inoperable, you can get a tow to a nearby garage of your choice, up to a specified distance.
-Learn more about roadside assistance coverage.

-- Mechanical Breakdown Insurance: Mechanical breakdown insurance can cover the costs of repairs to mechanical parts and systems.
+Mechanical breakdown insurance can cover the costs of repairs to mechanical parts and systems.
 This coverage is similar to extended warranties and service contracts, but unlike those products, you pay a monthly premium instead of paying a lump sum up front.
-Learn more about mechanical breakdown insurance.

-- Pay-As-You-Drive or Usage-Based Insurance.
 This is not a different type of insurance coverage; it’s just a new way to pay for insurance like liability, collision and comprehensive coverage.
 By permitting the insurer to track your mileage and driving habits, you become eligible for discounts.
-Learn more about usage-based insurance.

-- Non-Owner Car Insurance.
 This is a type of liability insurance for people who do not own their own car.
 People without a car may need to purchase this insurance to get a suspended driver’s license reinstated.
-Learn more about non-owner coverage.

-- SR-22.
 An SR-22 is a certification that insurance companies send to the state to confirm that high-risk drivers are carrying the minimum required insurance.
-Learn more about SR-22 certificates.
+Learn more about SR-22 insurance.